Developers-Collective/NSMBW-Custom-Sprites/Utility/MoreSprites/README.md

 ```
 - Compile your code

+*Note that this code will not compile until you add your first new sprite, due to the list being empty if no custom sprites are found.*

 ## Add a new sprite
 Let's say you want to add a sprite with a class named `dMySprite_c` in a file named `mySprite.cpp` with a filelist named `MySpriteFileList`.